STARTS

 Lesson 3:

-Result: We learned how to create a game in Roblox Studio from scratch.
-We studied the basic concepts of game design, 3D modelling, and programming.
-We learned to configure and edit ready-made projects.
-We published our projects on Roblox’s website.
+Result: Welearned how to create a game from scratch in Roblox Studio.
+We studied the basic concepts of game design and 3D modelling.
+We learned how to configure and repurpose pre-made projects and published our projects online.

 Tower of the Hell.
 Creating our own game